our suppliers and service providers who are natural persons (such as self-employed persons);

 The retention period is the term of your (or your company’s) supply or service contract, plus the period of time until the legal claims under this contract become time-barred, unless overriding legal or regulatory schedules require a longer or shorter retention period.
 When this period expires, your personal data is removed from our active systems.

-Personal data collected and processed in the context of a dispute are deleted or archived (i) as soon as an amicable settlement has been reached, (ii) once a decision in last resort has been rendered or (iii) when the claim becomes time barred.
+Personal data collected and processed in the context of a dispute are deleted or archived (i) after a settlement has been reached, (ii) once a decision in last resort has been rendered or (iii) when the claim becomes time barred.

 You may exercise the following rights under the conditions and within the limits set forth in the law: